-Promotion to officers of the Merchant Marine, and later to shore positions connecting to ocean shipping, is dependent upon personal qualifications and attendant conditions of employment.
-In general, promotion of graduates of nautical schools has been quite rapid.
-The vast increase of ships being constructed during the next 10 years tends to make for rapid promotion.
+Promotion to licensed-officer grades in the Merchant Marine, and later to shore positions, is dependent upon personal qualifications and attendant conditions of employment.

 Health

 Ordinary medical service, both in port and at sea, is furnished the cadets gratis.
 Hospital services are furnished by the United States Public Health Service where such service is available.